 The Quality Improvement wheel for primary care illustrates the main elements to consider in design, delivery and evaluation of a QI project, acting as a guide to the stages involved.
-Hover over the different sections on the QI wheel below to see what each area is about.
+The different sections of the QI wheel are explained below.

 1. Culture and context